sana070/community-starter-kit/README.md

-# welcome bot: A Probot App
+# welcome bot: A Probot A

-DESCRIPTION PLACEHOLDER
+hyper text marku language

 ## What it does

-FEATURES PLACEHOLDER
+cascading styling sheets

 ## Getting started